prgr4m/patron/readme.md

 ## Food for thought
 Wouldn't it be cool if the respective flask extensions or even core had this functionality baked in?
-I know flask-sqlalchemy or whatever orm you use could use a little love in having a manage.py (either flask-script or click) hook to do what I'm doing.
-They would definitely produce better looking code at that!
+(Yes, I know flask isn't padrino)

 ## Notice about this repo
 I'm not accepting pull requests to change the templates used (pyjade) but will